How The Best Retail Salespeople Make The Sale

 Why it works: We trust people when we discover things in common.
 In my online retail sales training program, I call this finding a Window of Contact.

-Give A Store Tour.
-Initially, she showed me around the seventh floor; even better, she suggested we tour the other floors on the way down.
+Give a Store Tour.
+She showed me around the seventh floor initially, and even better, she suggested we tour the other floors on our way down.

 Why it works: Once a shopper agrees to a tour, they relax and consider other options.

 Compliment past purchases.
-I had remarked about my penchant for Robert Graham shirts and she complimented my styling abilities, adding that their east coast stores carry them and many of her clients wear them.
+I had remarked about my penchant for Robert Graham shirts, and she complimented my styling abilities, adding that their East Coast stores carry them and that many of her clients wear them.

 Why it works: Customers trust you when you compliment their previous purchases.